 A basic idea of cryptocurrencies is the individual freedom of each person to decide about his or her own finances.
 Third parties should not have the possibility to interfere with the transactions of others.
-This has made Bitcoin extremely successful and is ultimately the reason why other crypto are also considered innovative payment systems.
+This has made Bitcoin extremely successful and is ultimately the reason why other cryptos are also considered innovative payment systems.

 For brokers like LiteBit, a lot has changed since the beginning of 2020.
-The new anti-money laundering regulations, which are implemented at European level with AMLD5, have changed the market.
+The new anti-money laundering regulations, which are implemented at the European level with AMLD5, have changed the market.
 Each member state implements the new directive through its own legislation, which has slightly different interpretations, but basically follows the same principles.

 What does this mean for our customers and how do these new measures provide additional security on our exchange?

 Money is a sensitive topic for many people.
-In many cultures people tend to not talk about it too openly.
+In many cultures, people tend to not talk about it too openly.
 Money laundering is even more sensitive because the countermeasures usually encroach on individual privacy.
 There is a whole catalogue of preventive measures to ensure that it does not come to that and that every suspicious case leads directly to an investigation.

 But before we take a closer look at how this works, it is worthwhile to look at some background information on money laundering.
 Money laundering is often preceded by other offences.
-This can be tax evasion or corruption, but also the trade of illegal goods, the proceeds of which have to be booked somewhere, so that criminals can regain regular access to the funds and insert them "normally" into the economic cycle.
+This can be tax evasion or corruption, but also the trade of illegal goods, the proceeds of which have to be booked somewhere so that criminals can regain regular access to the funds and insert them "normally" into the economic cycle.

-Therefore, money laundering is a crime that causes great damage within society.
+Therefore, money laundering is a crime that causes great damage to society.
 Because only when criminals get away with their money they can hardly be caught.
 On the contrary, their position becomes even stronger.

 So, when you take part in measures against money laundering, you support the functionality of our society as a whole.
 It prevents criminals from further damaging our community beyond their actual crimes.